hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Next steps
 The scheduler was not as successful as I hoped.
-Instead of MVP, it is just an MP.
-It is not really viable.
+It isn't even and MVP.
+It is not viable.
 But it did give us some valuable insights.
 In the next iteration, we have to pay more attention to user preferences.

 The solution can only be viable if it gives user something that they want.
 We have learned that saving labor